connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 If you're not already in VS Code, open it up now.
 Open up the [Extensions pane](https://code.visualstudio.com/docs/editor/extension-gallery) and search for [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) by Dirk Baeumer.
 Click the _Install_ button.

 ### Updating VS Code settings
- If not sure how to access Settings in VS Code, check [Sey's guide](https://github.com/seyitaintkim/VS-Code). (_Hint:_ CTRL+SHFT+P > "Open Settings")
+ If you're not sure how to access Settings in VS Code, check [Sey's guide](https://github.com/seyitaintkim/VS-Code). (_Hint:_ `CTRL+SHFT+P` > "Open Settings")
 With the ESLint extension installed, update the two settings shown below.
-You can either search for these by name in the Settings GUI, or directly paste them code into your VS Code `**settings.JSON**` file:
+You can either search for these by name in the Settings GUI, or directly paste them code into your VS Code **`settings.JSON`** file:

 ```json
   "editor.codeActionsOnSave": {